mojvaf/fbw17-lots/02-html-css/excercises/flexbox-exercises/challenges_p2/README.md

 Create a responsive layout for mobile, tablet and desktop.

-See images for reference how each layout should look.
+See folder "images" for reference how each layout should look.

 Realize these layouts by use of flexbox and media queries.

-Apply "flex-basis" in the media-queries to realize the different widths of the blocks
+Do NOT use nested flexboxes, one flexbox only.
+Apply "flex-wrap" and "flex-basis" in the media-queries to realize the different widths of the blocks.